You talk to God, you're religious. God talks to you, you're psychotic. - Doris Egan

-Klasson has been active in NOSHA since 2005.
-She is a graduate of the University of Arkansas with a B.A in journalism and public relations and is a former magazine editor and book publisher.
-She is a volunteer scuba diver at the Audubon Aquarium and was voted to be a member of the national board for the National Organization for Women to represent the Mid-South region in March 2012.
-She enjoys photography, good food, creative cocktails and New Orleans culture.
+Klasson has been active in New Orleans Secular Humanist Association since 2005 and is currently in her third year as board president.
+She is a graduate of the University of Arkansas with a B.A. in journalism and public relations and has worked in magazine editing, book publishing and advertising.
+She is also a volunteer scuba diver at the Audubon Aquarium and served on the national board for the National Organization for Women representing the Mid-South region from 2012-2016.
+She enjoys her sweet cats, photography, good food, creative cocktails and New Orleans culture.

 Born in Philadelphia, lived in California for 20 years, working as a Silicon Valley computer geek.
 He got bored with that and decided to go back to school.
 He is now a PhD-Candidate in Anthropology and an adjunct instructor at Tulane, working mostly in linguistic anthropology.